 Payara is a Java EE 8 / Jakarata EE 8 compliant application server, also implementing MicroProfile.
 Next to the traditional Payara Server, the company also provides you with the option of running your enterprise applications with Payara Micro.
-Since both editions of Payara can run your Java EE based enterprise applications, which edition should you use, and when?
-This depends on your situation, but before you are able to answer this question for yourself, let’s take a look at how both editions are being used.
+Since both editions of Payara can run your Jakarta EE based enterprise applications, which edition should you use, and when?
+This depends on your situation of course, but before you are able to answer this question for yourself, let’s take a look at how both editions are being used.

-The traditional application server allows you to run your Java EE based enterprise applications (WAR or EAR).
-It is possible to deploy, undeploy or manage your applications when the server is running.
+The traditional application server allows you to run your Jakarta EE based enterprise applications (WAR or EAR).
+It is possible to deploy, undeploy and manage your applications when the server is running.
 The application server can also be configured and tailored to your environment.
 This means that the application server can take the lion’s share of the work and configuration, while you can keep your applications clean, small and tidy.
-This is the idea behind Java EE: always try to keep your applications as small as possible, only containing your Java EE based business logic compiled against the various API’s whose implementations are provided by the application server.
+This is the idea behind Jakarta EE: always try to keep your applications as small as possible, only containing your Jakarta EE based business logic compiled against the various API’s whose implementations are provided by the application server.

 Contrary to the Payara Server, this edition of Payara is provided as a “hollow” JAR.
 This means that Payara is provided as a single JAR file, containing the tools to run your application server with a java -jar command.
 As a parameter of this command, you can provide the application to run in this process like this: